Sperry S-1: Description

 The S-1 was in the form of a large metal cube, with the sighting telescope projecting from the top of the case.
 This contrasts with the Norden, which was in two parts and generally more unwieldy.
-It was larger and heavier; the S-1 sight head was about 75 lb, over twice as heavy as the 35 lb Norden.
+Compared to the Norden it was larger and heavier; the S-1 sight head was about 75 lb, over twice as heavy as the 35 lb Norden.

 In use, the system would be turned on and the gyros would spin up.
-Once at operating speed, the bombardier would unclutch the levelling system, which would quickly level the horizontal gryo and prepare the system for use.
+Once at operating speed, the bombardier would unclutch the levelling system, which would quickly level the horizontal gyro and prepare the system for use.
 During the approach to the target, the bombardier would pick an object on the ground, normally the target itself if it was visible, and dial in estimated values for the wind speed and direction.
-They would then use the directional control knobs to move the crosshairs over the selected object and turn on the tracking gyros.
-This would cause the system to begin moving the bombsight telescope rearward and to the side at the angular speed that would exactly cancel out any visible motion of that object if the estimates were correct.
+They would then use the directional control knobs to move the crosshairs over the selected object and turn on the tracking system.
+This would cause the bombsight telescope to begin moving rearward and to the side at the angular speed that would exactly cancel out any visible motion of that object if the estimates were correct.

 As the estimates were rarely correct, the initial view would leave the object drifting in the sights.
 The bombardier would then use two drift rate controls, one for vertical and one for horizontal, to adjust the motion of the telescope so that the object stopped moving.
 This produced a highly accurate measurement of the wind speed and direction, as well as any motion of the target in the case of ships.
 One of the advantages of the S-1 was that the two controls were on opposite sides of the case, which allowed the bombardier to adjust them both without moving their hands.
 The Norden had all of the controls on the right side, and it was not uncommon for them to start moving the wrong control when they tried to switch from one dial to another while still looking through the sights.

-Once the motion had been zeroed out, the aircraft itself had to be brought onto the path that would carry it over the target.
+Once the motion had been zeroed out, the aircraft itself had to be brought onto the path that would carry it over the drop point.
 This was accomplished automatically with A-5 autopilot, or using a pilot direction indicator on those aircraft that didn't have the A-5 installed.
-After the aircraft turned, the telescope would be pointing at a different location on the ground, and the bombardier would have to adjust their sights to compensate.
-As they did so, the drift rate would be reduced because the aircraft was now flying in a way to offset some of the drift.
-Over a series of such adjustments this would eventually be flying on the proper course to exactly offset the wind and there would be no residual drift.
+After the aircraft turned to the desired heading, the telescope would be pointing at a different location on the ground, and the bombardier would have to adjust the directional controls to compensate.
+The drift rate would also be reduced because the aircraft was now flying in a way to offset some of the original drift.
+Over a series of such adjustments they would eventually be flying on the proper course to exactly offset the wind and there would be no residual drift.